Cutins/DAS-Project/Project_group_25/task_2/READ_ME.txt

                 to change the number of obstacles modify the N_OBSTACLES parameter in the CONFIG section of "formation_control.launch.py".

 Inside each folder will be created a '_csv_file' folder containing the data (x, y) of the last simulation.
-In order to see the plots run the "plot_csv.py" by properly setting the PLOT_TASK option in the CONFIG section.
+In order to see the plots run the "plot_csv.py" by properly setting the PLOT_TASK option in the CONFIG section, please pay attention to insert the right path to "_csv_file" folder.

 # How to run a simulation